rtfenter/Platform-Lifecycle-Controls/README.md

 ---

-## Rules That Need to Stay Deterministic
+## Rules that need to stay deterministic

 | Situation | Product behavior |
 | --- | --- |